oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 hours and calculate `exp` accordingly) or rounded (e.g., rounded down to the beginning of the day).

-## Storage of Signed User Data
+## Storage of User Data

-Wherever End-User data is stored, it represents a potential target for an attacker.
+Wherever user data is stored, it represents a potential target for an attacker.
 This target can be of particularly high value when the data is signed by a trusted authority like an official national identity service.
 For example, in OpenID Connect [@?OpenID.Core],